About This Chapter

 6. Planets of the Solar System: Orbits & Visibility

 There are several planets in our solar system that can be seen with the naked eye, but many that cannot be viewed without a telescoping lens.
 Learn about the orbits of the five naked-eye planets and also why they can be seen without technological assistance.

 7. Structure of the Sun

-Discover the layers of the sun, including the core, radiative zone, convective zone, photosphere, chromosphere, and corona.
-Find out which layers you can see from Earth.
-Investigate what sunspots and solar flares are.
+Life on Earth is possible thanks to the energy of its closest star, the Sun.
+Discover the structure and layers of the sun, including the inner layers such as the core, radiative zone, convective zone, and the outer layers, such as the photosphere, chromosphere, and corona, and find out which layers you can see from Earth.

 8. How Earth & the Sun Affect the Phases of the Moon